Culdcept (1997 video game)

-Culdcept (カルドセプト, Karudoseputo) is a turn-based strategy video game, and the first game in the Culdcept series.
+is a turn-based strategy video game developed and published by OmiyaSoft for the Sega Saturn.
+It is the first game in the Culdcept series.
 It has drawn comparisons to other modern strategy titles, and also shares features with non-video games Monopoly and Magic: The Gathering.
-The game was initially released only in Japan for the Sega Saturn and PlayStation (as Culdcept Expansion), but was ported to the Nintendo DS in 2008 as Culdcept DS.
+The game was initially released only in Japan for the Sega Saturn and PlayStation (as Culdcept Expansion).
+A remake for the Nintendo DS in 2008 was released by Sega as Culdcept DS.
+Another remake for the Nintendo 3DS was released by Nintendo in 2012.
+The game was re-released under the name Culdcept the First in July 2026, the first time it was published in the West.

 Gameplay

-In Culdcept, the player takes on the role of a Cepter.
+In Culdcept, the player takes on the role of a "Cepter".
 Cepters are beings that have the ability to use magical cards to summon creatures, cast spells, and perform various other feats of wizardry.
 As players advance through the game, they earn additional cards that they can use to create customized "books" (decks of 50 cards) with which to better defeat their foes.

 Although the game is relatively intricate, it slowly nurtures the player through basic game concepts.
 By acting as an arbiter and automatically enforcing the rules, game complexity is kept to manageable levels.
 After enough sessions, players should be able to figure out various strategies and be able to effectively practice deck optimization techniques.